 The missing shots hadn’t missed the target but went straight through existing holes.
 The judges did not agree.
 If they had, Patton would have won the gold medal.
 Instead, he finished 20th.
 Next time you're watching the Olympics, note that modern pentathletes shoot at a scrolling target to prevent two bullets from going through the same hole.
-Moral of the story: If you’re shooting a .38, don’t compete with people shooting less.
+Moral of the story: If you’re shooting a .38, don’t compete with people who don't have the same firepower as you.
 It lowers you and elevates them.
-For more on-target wisdom👇 Job Hunt School begins in September.
-For the record, our "school" has always been virtual. https://www.courtneykirschbaum.com/jhs-interestlist Courtney
+Do work and work with others who will elevate you, that's Job Hunt School is about.
+Learn more here.
+Courtney

 Did this post make you think of someone?
 Share it with them using the icons below.

 Whatdaya think??
 Leave a comment.
 Share an insight.
 Post an emoji👍🏼